-- Inappropriate behaviour, jokes or language.

-- Discriminatory comments.

-- Inappropriate images.

-- Drug or alcohol misuse.

-- Anything that suggests the candidate may not be suitable to work with children.
+- Inappropriate behaviour, jokes or language. - Discriminatory comments. - Inappropriate images. - Drug or alcohol misuse. - Anything that suggests the candidate may not be suitable to work with children. - Anything that could harm the reputation of the school

 Any concerns will be addressed during the interview process.
 The school will ensure that candidates are given an opportunity to discuss any concerns raised by the online search.